mmistakes/made-mistakes-jekyll/_posts/2009-01-25-blurb-book-quality-printing.md

 - graphic design
 ---

-Designing a book with Blurb was painless and having it printed was equaly enjoyable.
+Designing a book with Blurb was painless and having it printed was equally enjoyable.
 I'm really happy with how my first photography book turned out.

 ## Options to Satisfy